nextprocurement/Metadata-Extraction/Readme.md

-# Metadata Extraction from Legal Documents
+# Metadata Extraction from documents

 ## Overview